-Is High Reflective White warm or cool-toned?
+Is High Reflective White a warm or cool white paint color?

 What’s the LRV of High Reflective White?

 Not sure what LRV is?
-It could save your paint lovin’ life – read all about it HERE.
+It could save your paint-lovin’ life – read all about it HERE.

 What’s the best way to sample High Reflective White?

-Like with every paint colour, I highly recommend using SAMPLIZE.
+Like with every paint color, I highly recommend using SAMPLIZE.
 Samplize is a peel & stick paint sample that you can easily move around your room for over HALF THE COST of traditional sample pots – and they deliver right to your front door!

 Learn all about Samplize HERE